Tickets

 Day 1: Scenic arrival + overview

-• Arrive at the South Rim, stop by Visitor Center.
+• Arrive at the South Rim, stop by the Visitor Center.

-• Walk Trail of Time (Rim Trail section) for canyon and geology overview.
+• Walk the Trail of Time (Rim Trail section) for a canyon and geology overview.

 • Sunset from Hopi Point.